Child Support Attorney

 - Entry of Judgment – A money judgment will be awarded when a court finds that the noncustodial parent is in support arrears, regardless of whether the failure to pay support is willful or non-willful.
 A money judgment also acts as a lien against any interest in personal property or real property (such as a house) in the county in which it was filed.

-- Seizure of Property – Financial assets of the noncustodial parent, including bank accounts, may be seized in order to satisfy overdue child support.
+- Seizure of Property – Financial assets of the noncustodial parent, including bank accounts, may be seized to satisfy overdue child support.

 - Sequestration – An enforcement mechanism by which the noncustodial parent’s property is held as security for payment of the support.